Vic-L/react-native-cognito-boilerplate/README.md

 To run on iphoneX simulator, run the command `npm run iphoneX`.
 To run on iphonePlus simulator, run the command `npm run iphonePlus`.

-To run on device, change the name in the `iphoneDevice` script in `package.json` to your device name and run the command `npm run iphoneDevice`.
+To run on device, you will need to setup the provisioning profiles first.
+Then, change the name in the `iphoneDevice` script in `package.json` to your device name and run the command `npm run iphoneDevice`.

 To run different schemes, change the value for the `--scheme` flag in the desired script command in `package.json`.